 MM: Well, I must admit, it wasn’t entirely something I decided actively at the time.
 I was a summer associate and a first-year lawyer at a different firm.
 At the end of my first year, in 1993, the partners that I’d worked with the most, and with whom I really enjoyed working, decided to move to what was then Brown & Wood and is now Sidley [after Brown & Wood merged with Sidley & Austin in May 2001].
 They invited me to join them and I said yes.
 I like to say it’s the best non-decision I’ve ever made in my life. [laughs]

-You have done many things in your tenure at Sidley that makes this new role a perfect fit — from your frequent speaking engagements on equity to your years as New York chair of the firm’s Diversity and Inclusion Committee.
+You have done many things in your tenure at Sidley — from your frequent speaking engagements on equity to your years as New York chair of the firm’s Diversity and Inclusion Committee — that made this role a perfect fit.
 Yet you have also been a very successful lawyer here.
 How did this career shift evolve?

 MM: It was essentially serendipitous.
-When our former chief diversity officer Sarah “Sally” Olson announced she was retiring, my youngest son was graduating from high school the following year and going off to college.
-My oldest son is a senior in college.
-So I was on my way to being an empty nester.
+When our former chief diversity officer Sarah “Sally” Olson announced that she would be retiring in May 2020, I was preparing for my youngest son to graduate from high school and start college, so I knew I was on my way to being an empty nester.
 I had also had a big birthday the year before, and it was one of those forks in the road in my life where I’m thinking, “OK, what now?”